unm-historiography/metahistory/essays/thematic/women-gender/historiography-of-queens.md

 >“It is not strange that a lively young woman of twenty-five, unmarried, and living, so to speak, as the hostess of an exclusive men’s club- the Court- should delight in the company of one of its most fascinating members.
 Nor is it strange that she felt an emotional response to his manhood” (77).

 Here we can, again, see two phenomena at play: that of historical thinking and of the view of women historically.
+The former is a clearly biased statement, one of opinion which wouldn't be allowed in a more conventional historical account.
+The latter is the undermining of a queen, based primarily on the fact that she is a woman.
+Rather than compare her to other regents in her family, known especially well for their sexual appetites, she is instead illustrated here as a frivolous young woman of the author's imagining.

 ### A Postmodern Elizabeth ###